Work Zone Mobility and Safety Program

 • How have areas for improvement that were identified in the past been addressed?

-• Should policies or MDT procedures be adjusted based on what has been observed or measured?
+• Should policies/procedures be adjusted based on what has been experienced?

 Traffic Control Reviews